Ca$_{3}$Ru$_{2}$O$_{7}$: Interplay among degrees of freedom and the role of the exchange-correlation: Introduction

 Using a theoretical approach based on the density functional theory (DFT), we explore the electronic and magnetic properties of CRO crystals to evidence the conditions that lead to either metallic or non-metallic ground state solutions.
-In order to gain insight, we discuss the interplay between non-collinear magnetic configurations, Coulomb repulsion (U-Hubbard), spin-orbit effects (SOC), lattice degree of freedom, and exchange-correlation.
+Here, we explore the interplay among Coulomb repulsion (U-Hubbard), spin-orbit effects (SOC), structural degrees of freedom (positions and volume), and exchange-correlation.
 We compare our results against the latest experimental and theoretical results on CRO.
-Furthermore, we contrast the electronic band structure of CRO using two exchange correlations: PBEsol and LDA approximations and performing a linear approximation calculation implemented by Cococcioni-Gironcoli \cite{cococcioni2005linear} we establish the upper and lower limits of the optimal U-Hubbard values.
-The contrast of our results against the experimental evidence reveals that the LDA+U description better describes the electronic and magnetic properties of CRO.
+Furthermore, we contrast the electronic band structure of CRO using two exchange correlations: PBEsol (PS) and LDA approximations and performing a linear response approximation calculation implemented by Cococcioni-Gironcoli \cite{cococcioni2005linear}.
+We establish the upper and lower limits of the optimal U-Hubbard values.
+The contrast of our results against the experimental evidence reveals that LDA+U ($0.2 \leq U \leq 2.0$ eV) models properly the electronic and structural properties of CRO.